dodyagung/citcuit/README.md

 # CitCuit

 CitCuit is a mobile Twitter client, alternative of official [mobile.twitter.com](https://mobile.twitter.com) website.

-Fast, lightweight, slim, secure, no ads, no database.
+Secure, slim, fast, lightweight, no ads, no database and of course it's open-sourced!

 Built with [Lumen](https://lumen.laravel.com) micro-framework by [Laravel](https://laravel.com).
 Made with :heart: in Indonesia.

 ## Live Website